Censored Quantile Regression Neural Networks for Distribution-Free Survival Analysis: Related Work

 \section{Related Work}

 \textbf{Survival analysis and NNs.} Following the widespread success of deep NNs over the past decade, there has been a wave of research applying NNs to survival analysis -- for instance by modifying the CoxPH model \citep{Katzman2018}, or framing the task as ordinal classification \citep{LeeDeepHit2018}.
-Closer to our work are methods that use NNs to output parameters of a distribution, e.g. Weibull \citep{Martinsson2016}, or seek robust training objectives for these models \citep{Avati2019}.
+Closer to our work are methods that use NNs to output parameters of a distribution such as the Weibull \citep{Martinsson2016}, seek robust training objectives for these models \citep{Avati2019}, or help with their optimisation \citep{tang2022}.
+Our work stands out as offering a way to directly estimate the target variable at pre-specified quantiles, without enforcing any distributional assumption.
+A limitation is that the distribution may only be predicted at these quantiles (unless additional assumptions are made to allow interpolation between these).

+\textbf{Quantile regression and NNs.} Quantile regression has proven an attractive option to enable NNs to move beyond point predictions.
+This allows quantification of a NN's aleatoric uncertainty \citep{Tagasovska2018}.
+It is attractive due to its straightforward implementation, and avoidance of any distributional assumption.
+For example, it has found use in reinforcement learning to capture the \textit{distribution} of rewards, rather than just the mean \citep{Dabney2017distRL}.
+Since NNs are flexible function approximators, particular attention has been paid to the crossing quantile problem \citep{Bondell2010, Zhou2020crossing, Brando2022}.
+CQRNN borrows ideas from this line of work, and further tackles the challenge of learning quantiles under censored data.

 \textbf{Censored quantile linear regression.} There is much work on censored quantile regression methods for linear models. \cite{Powell1986} developed an estimator under fixed-value censoring which can be implemented with an algorithm from \cite{Fitzenberger1997}. \cite{Portnoy2003} developed an estimator under random censoring based on the KM estimator, while \cite{Peng2008a} developed an alternative based on the Nelson–Aalen (NA) estimator.
-KM and NA are closely related, and Portnoy and Peng's methods also offer similar empirical performance \citep{Koenker2008}. \cite{Koenker2005} provide all above methods in the popular `\Verb"quantreg"' R package.
+KM and NA are closely related, and Portnoy and Peng's methods have been reported to offer similar empirical performance \citep{Koenker2008}. \cite{Koenker2005} provides all above methods in the popular `\Verb"quantreg"' R package.
 Other notable methods include \cite{Yang2018}, based on the data augmentation algorithm, and \cite{Wang2009a}, whose estimator is similar to Portnoy's but utilises local estimates of the KM, computed with a kernel method.
 See \cite{Peng2021} for a review of the broader area.
+Our work allows modelling of flexible non-linear quantile functions, leveraging the powerful representation learning abilities of NNs.
+Although, this sacrifices the interpretability of coefficients of linear models.